-Alcoholics Anonymous is a fellowship or men and women who share their experience, strength and hope with each other so that they may solve their common problem and help others to recover from alcoholism.
-They have a branch in St Helens that runs a helpline (01744 675 620) and several support groups that are held throughout the borough.
+Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other so that they may solve their common problem and help others to recover from alcoholism.
+They have several support groups that are held throughout the borough.

 Self-help books and CDs are available to help with alcohol reduction through the ‘Books on Prescription’ service available at your local library.